Setup and Integration Guide

 # Re-ingest if needed

-qdrant-loader --workspace . ingest
+qdrant-loader ingest --path /your/documents

 5. AI Tool Connection Issues